 The amount of the initial rent check may vary depending on when you will be moving into the home and how the lease is written.
 For example, if you will be moving in on the 20th of the month, your first payment may reflect rent for the first full month plus the additional number of days in the previous month.
 The landlord may also agree to accept one full month’s rent initially, with the partial month’s amount due as the second rent payment.

-Along with the security deposit, you will provide the landlord with an IRS Form W-9, which the landlord will need to open a bank account in your name and his to hold the funds.
-This security deposit will be returned to you, with interest, when you eventually leave the home (minus any charges for damage to the property).
+Along with the security deposit, you will provide the landlord with an IRS Form W-9, which the landlord will need to open a bank account in both your name and his to hold the funds.
+This security deposit will be returned to you, with interest, when you eventually leave the home (minus any deductions for damage to the property).

 Transfer of utilities